Blue And Red Hair Dye Mixed (What Color Will You Get?)

 It can be pretty intimidating, especially if the only experience you have with creating a custom colour is watching your stylist whip one up for you during an appointment!

-Though you can definitely mix any two dyes and create a brand new shade, the truth is that specific colours will work better together than others.
+Though you can definitely mix any two dyes to create a brand-new shade, some colours work better together than others.

 Is Mixing Colours Safe For Your Hair?

-This is because the metal can oxidise the chemicals in the dye, compromising the colour. - Don’t mix brands!
-If you’re a big fan of a shade of red from one brand and a shade of blue from another, you’re gonna have to choose which one you like more!
+This is because the metal can oxidise the dye’s chemicals, compromising the colour. - Donโt mix brands!
+If youโre a big fan of a shade of red from one brand and a shade of blue from another, youโre gonna have to choose which one you like more!

-Mixing colours from different brands can leave you with unsavoury results due to the various pigments used by each one. - Don’t mix textures!
-Though you may be using multiple shades from one brand, you want to ensure that the dyes you’re using are of the same texture (gel, cream, etc.).
+Mixing colours from different brands can lead to unsavoury results because of the various pigments used by each brand. - Donโt mix textures!
+Though you may be using multiple shades from the same brand, ensure the dyes youโre using have the same texture (gel, cream, etc.).

 This will provide a harmonious blending process!